 Greater than John Luke

 Why are we greater than John and Moses, David, etc?
-They lived in hope of the Messiah’s coming and what he would do.
-We, in the kingdom, live in fulfillment, and what Christ has done.
+They lived, hoping for the Messiah’s coming and what he would do.
+In the kingdom, we live in fulfillment of what Christ has done.
 John couldn’t preach or experience the power of the blood.
 We can.
 That makes us greater.
 John couldn’t preach the Holy Spirit coming upon us and empowering us with gifts.
 We can.
 That makes us greater.
-John couldn’t preach from the epistles of Paul, or the gospels of Matthew, Mark, Luke, and John.
+John couldn’t preach from the epistles of Paul or the gospels of Matthew, Mark, Luke, and John.
 We know all about that.
 John knew nothing about the church and the Bride of Jesus Christ.
 Not only can we preach it, we are that Bride.

 It’s pretty good when you are the Bride of God.

-We look at Moses and we’re awed, amazed, and honor him.
+We look at Moses and are awed and amazed, and we honor him.
 Moses looks at you.
-He’s awed, amazed and honors you.
+He’s awed and amazed, and he honors you.
 We’re amazed at David dancing before the Lord and praising God.
 David is amazed by you.

-One night an important Pharisee named Nicodemus snuck away to meet and talk to Jesus about the kingdom of God.
+One night, an influential Pharisee named Nicodemus snuck away to meet and talk to Jesus about the kingdom of God.

 John 3:3 In reply Jesus declared, “I tell you the truth, no one can see the kingdom of God unless he is born again.”

-The reason we are born again is not only so we can go to heaven when we die.
-We are born again so we can see the kingdom of God.
+We are born again not only so we can go to heaven when we die but also so we can see the kingdom of God.

 Greater than John Luke